sseung0703/KD_methods_with_TF/README.md

 # Plan to do
 - Variational information distillation will be uploaded soon.
-- Upgrade this Repo. to TF2.0 is on going. :)
+- Upgrade this Repo. to TF2.0. :)